dschley/Memory-Game-ML-Environment/README.md

  Need to take into consideration things such as considering this a non-markovian task as well as considering the perceptual aliasing issue.

+ Before jumping into memory modules, I want to test this out with a simple LSTM with policy gradients just to test the waters.
+I'll consider a game a win if it is completed with less than double the optimal number of moves to solve a puzzle of a certain size.

  Examining several papers that address these issues:
  - [A SHORT SURVEY ON MEMORY BASED REINFORCEMENT LEARNING](https://arxiv.org/pdf/1904.06736.pdf)
     - Method 1: Model Free Episodic Control: